THREAD-3-2/variable_stepsize_lie_group_integrator/docs/RKMK_var_step.rst

 where :math:`\sigma_1\approx \sigma(h_n)\in\mathfrak{g}` is computed with a Runge-Kutta method.

-One approach for varying the step size is based on embedded Runge--Kutta pairs for vector spaces.
+One approach for varying the step size is based on embedded Runge-Kutta pairs for vector spaces.
 This approach consists of a principal method of order :math:`p`, used to propagate the numerical solution, together with some auxiliary method, of order :math:`\tilde{p}<p`, that is only used to obtain an estimate of the local error.
 This local error estimate is in turn used to derive a step size adjustment formula that attempts to keep the local error estimate approximately equal to some user-defined tolerance :math:`\textrm{tol}` in every step.
 Both methods are applied to solve the ODE for :math:`\sigma(t)` in :ref:`(1) <eq:1>`, yielding two approximations :math:`\sigma_1` and :math:`\tilde{\sigma}_1` respectively, using the same step size :math:`h_n`.
 Now, some distance measure between :math:`\sigma_1` and  :math:`\tilde{\sigma}_1` provides an estimate :math:`e_{n+1}` for the size of the local truncation error.
 Thus, :math:`e_{n+1}=C h_{n+1}^{\tilde{p}+1}+\mathcal{O}(h^{\tilde{p}+2})`.
 Aiming at :math:`e_{n+1}\approx\textrm{tol}` in every step, one may use a formula of the type